 1. Portfolio websites

-If you're the kind who likes to take part in the May 1st Reboot every year, it’s handy to have so many other designers’ portfolios handy to steal from — I mean, get inspired by.
+If you're the kind who likes to take part in the May 1st Reboot every year, it’s handy to have so many other designers’ online portfolios handy to steal from — I mean, get inspired by.

 2. Agency websites